How to Downsize Your Cleaning Bills

 - Avoid the add-on offers.
 Your cleaning service may also want to do your dishes, laundry and linens–at typically pricey add on charge, increasing the final cost noticeably.
 It sure seems like a dream to come home to a clean house, clean dishes, and folded laundry on the foot of your bed and I can relate completely… but it is a lot cheaper to just fit it in to your daily routine.

 - And lastly, the ultimate money saver: Have your cleaners come less often.
 Shortening your cleaning service from weekly house cleaning to bi-weekly or once a month doesn’t set your house up for disaster, it will still be cleaned but you must take the responsibility to maintain your house in between cleans.
 That may include adding bathrooms (scrubbing tubs/showers/toilets) and kitchen (sanitizing counters/appliances) to your weekly chore chart.

-After the last child moves out of your home, it is a great time to save some money on your maid service in Chicago.
+After the last child moves out of your home, it is a great time to save some money on your maid service.
 Combining a few or all of these options above will help reduce your service bill while still keeping a clean home!
-Also, check out our article on how to find a home cleaning service for the whole family here!